 Designed for pre-college and adult participants, this offering includes:

-- Weekly 45-minute private lesson
+Weekly 45-minute private lesson

-- Performance of the students' newly composed works by a trio of IU students.
-Performance scheduled upon the conclusion of the 12-week program.
-Participants provided the opportunity to workshop their composition in-progress with the trio during week 9.
+Performance will be scheduled upon the conclusion of the 12-week program.
+Participants are provided the opportunity to workshop their composition in-progress with the trio during week 9.

-Tuition: $750
+Tuition: $800

 Designed for pre-college and adult participants who already study composition.
 Those enrolled in Track 1B will participate in all the same masterclasses, reading session, and concert performance as those in Track 1A.
 Track 1B students will not take private lessons with JCA faculty; rather, they will continue to work with their own private lesson instructor to ensure progress on their composition for the trio performance concert.
 This offering includes: